divelab/wsdmcup2022/README.md

-## Testing Results in Intermediate testing dataset
+## Testing Results in Intermediate Testing Dataset

 |      | A    | B    |
 | ---- | ---- | ---- |